Awards and Prizes

 The Jewish Studies Program offers summer financial support for students engaged in research on topics related to courses offered in the Jewish Studies Program.

 Grants range up to $1,000.
-Letters describing the nature of the research, plus a budget, are due by May 22th, 2013 and should be directed to:
+Letters describing the nature of the research, plus a budget, are due each year by the third week in May and should be directed to:

 Jewish Studies Program